 For up-to-date standardized total returns, including the most recent month-end performance, please click on the Performance tab, above.

 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.

 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

 North American petroleum and exploration companies were among our strongest performers amid the ongoing U.S. economic recovery and continuing optimism about the prospects for shale oil production.
 Exposure to non-U.S. E&P stocks and large integrated oil and gas companies weighed on performance.
-In terms of positioning, we are focused on energy exploration and production companies that are moving down the cost curve and accelerating growth through the development of their assets, with North American shale producers as prime examples.
+In terms of positioning, we are focused on energy exploration and production companies with decreasing costs and accelerating growth through the development of their assets, with North American shale producers as prime examples.
 We are also looking at commodity-related companies whose input costs are declining while product sales are increasing, including refining companies, utilities, and specialty chemicals.
 The significant increase in North American oil and gas supply needs to find a home in domestic and international markets.
-As a result, pipelines, railroads, even barges will be key beneficiaries of North American energy supply growth.
+As a result, pipelines, railroads, and even barges will be key beneficiaries of North American energy supply growth.

 The medium term is likely to remain challenging for natural resources shares, but with wide variation among industries and companies.
 Overall, we believe that we are in the initial years of a long-term down-cycle in commodities as prospects for modest global economic growth and new supplies weigh on pricing.
 Higher energy production, particularly in North America, has increased supply, while demand for commodities is expected to remain subdued as China shifts its growth model away from industrial production and exports toward domestic consumption.
 Within this challenging environment, however, short-term volatility could give commodity and energy prices a boost and offer new investment opportunities.